Nonmant/Relay-system-phase-diagram-dynamic/README.md

 # Relay-system-phase-diagram-dynamic
-C#/winForms project for calculating and visualising relay system dynamic on a phase diagram
+C#/winForms project for calculating and visualising relay system dynamic on a phase diagram.
+IDE - Visual Studio 2017.

 Calculation is based on a numeric integration.